-Despite attempts at educating the wider population around the use of weak passwords, these sorts of statistics still show up each year.
+Despite attempts at educating the wider population around the creation, use and storage of passwords, these sorts of statistics still show up each year.
 Passwords are often the one barrier that stops a cyber criminal gaining access to your private information, so that’s why good password hygiene is so important.

 4 password hygiene tips you can’t ignore